 There is an art to choosing the right hostel, though it’s something that is learned from experience rather than a blog.
 Once you have stayed in a few you learn how to spot them and steer clear!

-Location – One of my ABSOLUTE FAVOURITE hostels (big call I know) was Bumbles in Queenstown.
+One of my ABSOLUTE FAVOURITE hostels (big call I know) is Bumbles in Queenstown.
 When I looked at the map of where it’s located it appeared to be slightly out of town.
-I was travelling on my own and so wanted to ensure that I wasn’t too far outside the thick of things.
-I decided to chance it and trust my gut that it wasn’t that far and that those people who wrote the reviews were wusses!
-Ha – it paid off.
-Less than a 2 minute walk from the centre of town (though Queenstown isn’t that big so most places are a 2 minute walk from the centre).
-As it wasn’t in the middle though, it was a little quieter at night.
-Best of all, it was on the opposite side of the town to big hotels and so had beautiful unrestricted views of the lake framed by ice capped mountains.
+As I was travelling on my own and so wanted to ensure that I wasn’t too far outside the thick of things.
+However, I decided to chance it and trust my gut that it wasn’t that far and that those people who wrote the reviews were wusses!

-If you are travelling alone – is never easy but can be hugely rewarding.
+Travelling alone is never easy but can be hugely rewarding.
 When I was at university I participated in the Student Exchange program and headed to San Diego in Southern California – or SoCal.
 If there is one thing you should do at Uni – that’s it!
 My first week in Sunny SD was in Hostel USA – I chose it because everywhere else was booked out.
 Just my luck!
-Indeed it was – that first night I met two others who were participating in the same program as me and heading to SDSU, instant friends!
-Next I met one of the girls who worked on reception – who was also in charge of fun.
+That first night I met two others who were participating in the same program as me and heading to SDSU, instant friends!
+Next, I met one of the girls who worked on reception – who were in charge of “fun”.
 And fun is what was had – there was a pub crawl, a beach trip, a sea world trip, a taco Tuesday and dress up party.
 When I left for my dorm room a week later I was no longer travelling on my own.
 Find a place with great staff, it can change everything!